LivePersonInc/knowledge-center-archive/_release/September/week-of-september-24th.md

 These KPIs give agent managers a view of how productive their agents are and help them understand whether agents are over or under capacity in order to help agent optimization and efficiency.

-Agent Load metrics can be used for staffing plans - for example; agent managers set the max capacity to X concurrent conversations per agent, and can therefore understand how well agents are being utilized/ if they are meeting their capacity.
+Agent Load metrics can be used for staffing plans - for example; agent managers set the max capacity to X concurrent conversations per agent, and can therefore understand how well agents are being utilized if they are meeting their capacity.

 **New attributes**